rubenphilipp/bp-text/python/readme.md

       - https://github.com/tesseract-ocr/tesseract

-* Footnotes
+[^1]: On MacOS, it's recommended to use pyenv in conjunction with pyenv-venv to

-[fn:1] On MacOS, it's recommended to use =pyenv= in conjunction with =pyenv-venv= to manage python versions and virtual environments.
+    manage python versions and virtual environments.